-As the demographics of the third world economy change and there is no increase of the population in view for the foreseeable future, there have been a lot of questions about what market segments should overseas destinations target in Japan.
+As the demographics of the world’s third largest economy change and there is no increase of the population in view for the foreseeable future, there have been a lot of questions about what market segments should overseas destinations target in Japan.

 Again, let us say that the population is aging and soon over 30% of the Japanese will constitute the senior demographic group.
 With so many seniors, it is only natural to

 First, think how to entice them to travel overseas and

 But before we go into details about the seniors as a travel market segment, let us say that the millennials are also a large prospective demographic that many destinations have been working to entice.
 We will devote a separate article to them, too.